SwannJulien/FOC/Desarrollo_Web_Entorno_Cliente/Reloj_digital/readme.md

 # Reloj Digital

-The goal of this project was to work with javascropt native objects like Date in this case.
+The goal of this project was to work with javascript native objects.
+Here I implemented a digital clock with Date.

 Link to the project [here](http://foc-dwes.epizy.com/dwec/03/)